18 May How To…Handle Adolescents’ Mood Swings And Sibling Fighting

 If teenagers are exhibiting these symptoms, parents can seek help from a professional.
 Your family GP is a great starting point for these difficulties.

-Clare Rowe is the principal child and adolescent psychologist at Sydney South and Inner West Child Psychology.
+Clare Rowe is a child and adolescent psychologist in Sydney

 Words by Clare Rowe